Sol-Client/client/README.md

 Next, download the latest version for your OS.
 If there is a security warning, this is because we haven't spent any money on software signing (this client was created in my basement, okay), and many older and more trusted Minecraft projects (including FabricMC) also face this issue.
 The code is all open source, so don't worry.

 ## Why?
-There are (too) many Minecraft clients, but they are usually closed source, and may contain malicious code.
-They often are even more locked down than vanilla Minecraft - Lunar Client banned all modifications, despite it being a modification to Minecraft itself.
+There are many Minecraft clients, but they are usually closed source, and may contain malicious code.
 This client is free and open source, meaning that the code is visible, and anyone can propose changes and report issues with ease.

-Many clients lack important features, including ReplayMod, and have an annoying logo in the corner of the screen.
+Many clients lack important features, including ReplayMod.

 There may be mod loaders like Forge and Fabric, which are perfectly good, but are not as easy to use and update.